-With the approach of Lent and Passover, the question of whether my clients could leave money to their church or synagogue in their estate planning came up at a few consultations.
-For people who are involved in their religious community, this is a great way to give back.
+The question of whether my clients could leave money to their church or synagogue in their estate planning comes up at a few consultations.
+In Minnesota (and most other states), for people who are involved in their religious community, this is a great way to give back.
 The legal term for giving money under the will is a bequest.
 It is the act of giving assets or property to a specific individual or organization.
 Depending on how your will is written, you may or may not have specific bequests for how your assets are to be distributed.

 How Do I Do It?